Maradona's doctor raided by police in Argentina: reports | DW | 29.11.2020

 Police in Argentina raided the home and clinic of Leopoldo Luque, Diego Maradona's doctor, several local news outlets reported on Sunday.

-It comes after witnesses reportedly told investigators they had witnessed a fight between Maradona and his personal doctor, which included a physical shove.
+It comes after witnesses reportedly told investigators they had seen a fight between Maradona and his personal doctor, which allegedly included a physical shove.
 Local media also reported on an audio clip in which Luque calls for an ambulance for Maradona.

 Argentina is coming out of three days of national mourning following the death of the football legend.